leobishop234/deepcover/README.md

 - Go >= 1.22
 - The target package must be part of a Go module

+## Limitations

+- **Init functions are not supported**: Functions named `init` (including compiler-generated variants like `init#1`, `init#2`, etc.) are filtered out and will not appear in coverage analysis.
+This is due to the complexity of matching multiple init functions between different code representations.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.